 Better Day is a native Apple Watch app and complication.
 It’s a perpetual calendar for the Apple Watch that blows the standard Apple Watch calendar out of the water.
-Better Day is localized in more than twenty languages, and is available on the App Store for 99¢ (or your local equivalent).
+Better Day is localized in more than twenty languages, and is available on the App Store.

 The need for a Better Day